iterative/dvc.org/content/docs/command-reference/remote/modify.md

     to the remote in the form: `custom_auth_header: password`.
     `custom_auth_header` and `password` (or `ask_password`) parameters should also be configured.
+  - `method` - override the HTTP method to use for file uploads (ex.
+PUT).
+Default: POST

   ```dvc
   $ dvc remote modify myremote auth basic